luanhsd/fusie/content/es/index.md

 ---

 #title
-Presentando la Nueva :br Documentación de FUSIE
+Introducing the New :br FUSIE Documentation

 #description
-> “FUSIE (Foo-zee) - En holandés, "fusie" significa "fusión" (como en fusión de ideas).”
+> "FUSIE (Foo-zee) – In Dutch, 'fusie' means 'fusion' (as in the merging of ideas)."
 ::